 Special Education Department

-The Individuals with Disability Education Act (IDEA) requires all children (0-25) with disabilities residing in the State of Michigan, including children with disabilities who are homeless children or are wards of the State, and children with disabilities attending private schools, regardless of the severity of their disability, and who are in need of special education and related services, are identified and evaluated.
-IDEA also requires that Assistive Technology (AT) services be considered for all special education students.
-AT equipment can be anything from a pencil grip, specially lined paper, and lot-tech communication boards to portable word processors and specialized software for students eligible for special education services.
+The Individuals with Disability Education Act (IDEA) requires all children (birth to age 25) with disabilities residing in the State of Michigan, including children with disabilities who are homeless children or are wards of the State, and children with disabilities attending private schools, regardless of the severity of their disability, and who are in need of special education and related services, are identified and evaluated.
+As part of the Kent Intermediate School District (KISD), Lowell Area Schools serves eligible students through a continuum of special education programs and services and is committed to providing quality programs and services ensuring ALL students are educated in the Least Restrictive Environment (LRE).

 Child Find Process